 SOUTH LONDON ART GALLERIES

 The oldest public art gallery in England, this imposing Regency triumph stands proud in well-to-do Dulwich.
 Home to an impressive collection of historical works, this is a classic gallery experience.
 Expect Dutch paintings of cows on bridges, splendid nudity in reenactments of Greco Roman mythology, and a handful of Italian masters.

-Address: Gallery Road, SE21 7AD | Opening Hours: Tue-Sun 10am-5pm | Entry: £16.50/£8 (concessions)
+Address: Gallery Road, SE21 7AD | Opening Hours: Wed-Sun 10am-5pm | Entry: £16.50/£8 (concessions)/£5 18-30s

 A Bermondsey treasure specialising in contemporary fashion design, founded by the legendary Dame Zandra Rhodes.
 Rather than house a permanent collection, they stage exhibitions on particular designers, printmakers, or fashion periods and trends, gathering items from around the globe.

-Address: 83 Bermondsey Street, London SE1 3XF | Opening Hours: Tue-Sat 11am-6pm (Thurs until 8pm), Sun 11am-5pm | Entry: £9.90/£7/£8.80 (students/concessions) – free for under 12s
+Address: 83 Bermondsey Street, London SE1 3XF | Opening Hours: Tues-Sat 11am-6pm | Entry: £12.65/£10.45/£11.55 (students/concessions) – free for under 12s

 Formaldehyde-bathed bovines and spin-painted pictures, sharks sliced in half, and a golden hooved calf, mountains of artwork all tied up with string, these are a few of Damien Hirst’s favourite things.
 As one of the richest living artists and most enthusiastic collectors, Hirst is no stranger to the contemporary scene and his personal collection, on show at the Newport Street Gallery, contains over 3,000 works from Bacon, Banksy, Emin and even Picasso.

-Address: Newport Street, SE11 6AJ | Opening Hours: Tue-Sun 10am-6pm | Entry: Free
+Address: Newport Street, SE11 6AJ | Opening Hours: Wed-Sun 10am-5pm | Entry: Free

 NOW Gallery is, unsurprisingly, all about cutting-edge, contemporary art; but it’s also art that’s accessible and unpretentious, often taking the form of large-scale, walk-through installations.

-Address: The Gateway Pavilions, Peninsula Square, London SE10 0SQ | Opening Hours: Weekdays 10am-7pm, Sat 10am-5pm, Sun 11am-4pm | Entry: Free
+Address: The Gateway Pavilions, Peninsula Square, London SE10 0SQ | Opening Hours: Tues-Fri, 10am-7pm, Sat 10am-5pm, Sun 11am-4pm | Entry: Free

 Camberwell’s contemporary art gallery has always been at the forefront of the South London art scene.
 Originally the gallery of a local working men’s college, it has always sought to celebrate current artists.
 That trend continued and, in 1995, it was the first venue to showcase Emin’s infamous “tent”.
 Now spread across two listed buildings, the SLG houses a number of permanent exhibits with revolving temporary installations.

-Address: 65-67 Peckham Road, SE5 8UH | Opening Hours: Tue 11am-6pm, Wed 11am-9pm, Thurs-Sun 11am-6pm | Entry: Free
+Address: 65-67 Peckham Road, SE5 8UH | Opening Hours: Tues-Sun 11am-6pm (9pm Weds/last Fri of the month) | Entry: Free

 Europe’s biggest commercial gallery has come under its fair share of criticism.
 Owned and run by an old Etonian and known for displaying works in a cold and clinical manner, it’s easy to see why.
 But representing the likes of Tracey Emin and Damien Hirst, you can guarantee that the stars of British contemporary art will shine bright on any visit.
-The whitewashed walls, and strip lighting, can make it feel like a bit like a trip to the hospital (or asylum depending on your view of the work), but this institution of the ever fractious art scene is well worth a wander.
+The whitewashed walls, and strip lighting, can make it feel like a bit like a trip to the hospital (or asylum, depending on your view of the work), but this institution of the ever fractious art scene is well worth a wander.

 EAST / THE CITY GALLERIES

-Address: Barbican Centre, Silk Street, London, EC2Y 8DS | Opening Hours: Mon-Tues 12-6pm, Wed-Fri 12-9pm, Sat 10am-9pm, Sun 10am-6pm | Entry: Free/Exhibitions from £15
+Address: Barbican Centre, Silk Street, London, EC2Y 8DS | Opening Hours: Sun-Thurs 10am-6pm, Fri & Sat 10am-8pm | Entry: Free/Exhibitions from £15

 Sat inside a 1930s veneer factory, Chisenhale Gallery produces and commissions contemporary art in the heart of the East End.
-Its focus is on emerging and under-represented artists so expect the new and the different in this champion of the people.
+Its focus is on emerging and under-represented artists, so expect the new and the different in this champion of the people.

 Address: 64 Chisenhale Road, E3 5QZ | Opening Hours: Wed-Sun 12am-6pm | Entry: Free